dicook/mulgar_tutorial/README.md

 **Presenters**:

 Dianne Cook is Professor of Statistics at Monash University in Melbourne, Australia.
-She is a world leader in data visualisation, especially the visualisation of high-dimensional data using tours with low-dimensional projections, and projection pursuit.
-She also works on bridging the gap between exploratory graphics and statistical inference.
-Di is a Fellow of the American Statistical Association, past editor of the Journal of Computational and Graphical Statistics, and the R Journal, elected Ordinary Member of the R Foundation, and elected member of the International Statistical Institute.
+Her research is on visualisation of high-dimensional data, and on bridging the gap between exploratory graphics and statistical inference.
+She is a Fellow of the American Statistical Association, past editor of the Journal of Computational and Graphical Statistics, and the R Journal, Member of the R Foundation, and elected member of the International Statistical Institute, and author of several R packages.

-Ursula Laa is
+Ursula Laa is an Assistant Professor at the Institute of Statistics of the University of Natural Resources and Life Sciences in Vienna.
+She works on new methods for the visualization of multivariate data and models, and on interdisciplinary applications of statistics and data science methods in different fields.

 ## Structure of tutorial